Bicycle training wheels Online

 Learning How To Ride a Bicycle With Training Wheels

 Ensure the bicycle training wheels are well-fitted.
 They should be a well-regarded brand, such as Bell EZ Training Wheels, extremely well-secured to the frame (get a professional at your local bike store to do this if you're unsure), and when installed, the bike should have a small amount of side-to-side tipping angle.
-Too much, and your child will fall down just as badly, if not worse, than they would without training wheels.
+Too much, and your child will fall just as badly, if not worse, than they would without training wheels.

-Once you can see your child is totally confident with the wheels at their lowest setting, raise them a notch.
-This will make the bike a little more unbalanced, and your child will have to develop their own sense of balance to compensate.
+Once you can see your child is confident with the wheels at their lowest setting, raise them a notch.
+This will make the bike a little more unbalanced, and your child will have to develop their sense of balance to compensate.

 Eventually you'll see that the stabilizers are no longer needed and you can remove them.